 The Income Tax Department issues Income Tax Notice for various purposes mentioned under the Income Tax Act, 1961.
 These are explained in detail :

 A notice under Section 142(1) is issued under the following two circumstances:

-- If after the online filing Income Tax Returns the assessing officer requires additional information and documents; Or
+- If after the filing Income Tax Returns the assessing officer requires additional information and documents; Or

 - In case of non-filing of return, the assessing officer may intimate the taxpayer to file it.

 - For example, the statement of assets and liabilities of the taxpayer on a particular date.

 It is also known as Letter of Intimation.
 The Income Tax Department provides 30 days to file the dues indicated in the notice.
 The Income Tax Department can issue notices to the taxpayer under Section 143(1) in the circumstances listed below:

 - Any arithmetical error in the return filed like excessive or less amount paid.

 - An incorrect claim is apparent from the information filled.

 - Any extra income not included in the return filed.